Sandhya-Gollapudi/NASSCOM-PD-RTL-TO-GDSII-Sandhyagollapudi/README.md

 ![4d2](https://github.com/user-attachments/assets/acd9697a-3e90-4c4a-aa1e-02ce338946b3)

-##### To open your newly created inverter layout in Magic and check various port names and their values, follow these steps:
+##### To open our newly created inverter layout in Magic and check various port names and their values, follow these steps:

 ``` bash
  # Command to save as